TOD-theses/paper-T-RACE/main.typ

 Let us first focus on the instructions, that could modify the accessed codes and nonces in $A$, namely `SELFDESTRUCT`, `CREATE` and `CREATE2`.
 Since the EIP-6780 update@ballet_eip-6780_2023, `SELFDESTRUCT` only destroys a contract if the contract was created in the same transaction.
 Therefore, `SELFDESTRUCT` can only modify a code and nonce within the same transaction, but cannot be used to attack an already submitted transaction $T_B$.
 The instructions to create a new contract, `CREATE` and `CREATE2`, both use the sender’s address for the calculation of the new contract account’s address, and both fail when there is already a contract at the target address. @wood_ethereum_2024[p.11] Therefore, we can only modify the code if the contract did not exist previously.
 If this is the case, it is unlikely that $T_B$ would make a transaction to exactly this attacker-related address.
 Therefore, none of these instructions is usable for a TOD attack via code or nonce collisions.
 A similar argument can be made about contract creation directly via the transaction and some init code.

 Apart from instructions, the nonces of an EOA can also be increased by transactions themselves.
 The only way that $T_B$ can access the nonce of an EOA is through the gas cost calculation when sending Ether to this address.
 The calculation returns a different cost if the recipient already exists, or has to be newly created.
-Thus, an attack would be that $T_B$ transfers some Ether to an attacker controlled EOA address $a$ which does not yet exist, and the attacker creates the account at addres $a$ in $T_A$, which slightly increases the gas cost for $T_B$.
+Thus, an attack would be that $T_B$ transfers some Ether to an attacker controlled EOA address $a$ which does not yet exist, and the attacker creates the account at address $a$ in $T_A$, which slightly increases the gas cost for $T_B$.
 Again, this attack seems negligible.

 Therefore, the remaining attack vectors are `SSTORE`, to modify the storage of an account, and `CALL`, `CALLCODE`, `SELFDESTRUCT` and Ether transfer transactions, to modify the balance of an account.